sib-swiss/containers-introduction-training/docs/course_material/apptainer.md

 ## Exercises

-!!! info "Important"
+!!! failure "Important"
-    This last part should be done on the remote server that has Apptainer installed.
+    This part should be done **on the remote server** that has Apptainer installed.
 If you haven't set up a VS Code SSH connection to the server yet, you can find instructions [here](../precourse.md#ssh-connection-to-a-server).

 ### Pulling an image